hhandika/segui/website/docs/installation/install_binary.md

 SEGUL is highly optimized to be as fast and efficient as possible.
 For this reason, we provide two versions of the app for Linux:

 - **Fully static executable** using [musl libc](https://musl.libc.org/).
 This version is suitable for running the app on old Linux distributions or some HPC systems.
-The file is named `segul-Linux-musl-x86_64.tar.gz`.
+The file is named `segul-Linux-musl-x86_64.tar.gz` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Linux-musl-x86_64.tar.gz)).
-- **Dinamically linked executable** using [glibc](https://www.gnu.org/software/libc/).
+- **Dynamically linked executable** using [glibc](https://www.gnu.org/software/libc/).
 This version is suitable for running the app on modern Linux distributions.
-The file is named `segul-Linux-x86_64.tar.gz`.
+The file is named `segul-Linux-x86_64.tar.gz` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Linux-x86_64.tar.gz)).

 :::info
 Since version 0.21.3, the CLI binary is also available for ARM64 architecture on Linux.
-The file is named `segul-Linux-arm64.tar.gz`.
+The file is named `segul-Linux-arm64.tar.gz` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Linux-arm64.tar.gz)).
 :::

 Check GLIBC version: